GRI 401 Employment

 ---|

-A diverse workforce enhances creativity, innovation, and performance, as well as employee motivation.
-A holistic approach to Diversity, Equity & Inclusion not only serves to increase diversity in the workforce, but also promotes a culture of valuing diversity and authenticity.
-In combination with a constant, ongoing review and adaptation of structures and processes, the aim is to enable all employees to develop their full potential.
-This creates the right conditions for the diversity of perspectives in heterogeneous teams – based on diverse competencies, backgrounds and experiences – to have a positive impact on corporate decision-making processes.
-Having a diversity of perspectives in the workforce is essential in order to represent the diversity of society in the content to be disseminated, and for meeting specific needs in media, products and services – with the aim of reaching diverse target groups.
-The importance of Diversity, Equity & Inclusion (DEI) for the company’s success is also reflected in the steadily increasing requirements from business partners.
-Moreover, Diversity, Equity & Inclusion helps to strengthen a company’s attractiveness as an employer.
+A holistic approach to managing Diversity, Equity & Inclusion (DEI) not only serves to increase diversity in the workforce, but also promotes a culture of appreciating diversity and authenticity.
+In combination with a constant, ongoing review and adaptation of structures and processes, all employees shall be able to reach their full potential.
+This creates the framework conditions for diversity of perspectives – based on diverse competencies, backgrounds, and experiences – to have a positive impact on corporate decision-making processes.

-Bertelsmann Action Plan for Inclusion 2019 - 2024 (API) has the objective of designing processes and structures at German companies in such a way that employees with disabilities can work in as barrier-free an environment as possible at Bertelsmann and thus contribute to the company’s success to their full potential.
-The API comprises 27 goals and 69 measures.
-The first evaluation of the implemented measures took place as scheduled after one year and can be accessed on the Bertelsmann website: www.bertelsmann.com/disability-and-inclusion .
+The Bertelsmann Action Plan for Inclusion (2019–2024) aims to design processes and structures at German companies in such a way that employees with disabilities can work in a barrier-free environment and thus contribute to Bertelsmann’s business success to their full potential.
+It comprises 27 targets and 69 measures.
+The second evaluation of the implemented measures took place as scheduled after the second year; the results can be viewed on the Bertelsmann website: www.bertelsmann.com/disability-and-inclusion .
+In addition, the first-ever Group Inclusion Agreement, covering all Bertelsmann SE & Co.
+KGaA operations and group companies in Germany, was concluded.

-Bertelsmann’s LGBTIQ employee network be.queer continued its activities in 2020 and advanced the international networking between LGBTIQ networks in the divisions.
-A wide range of other measures were also implemented in the divisions in 2020.
-In particular, the divisions launched initiatives to combat racism and supported the “Black Lives Matter” movement.
+Bertelsmann’s LGBTIQ+ employee network “be.queer” continued its activities in 2021 and advanced international collaboration with the LGBITQ+ networks in the corporate divisions.
+In addition, a wide range of anti-racism measures were also implemented in the company, including Group-wide training offerings and measures to raise awareness.

 Gender-neutral compensation

 The equal treatment of women and men set out in the Code of Conduct explicitly applies to compensation as well.
-Bertelsmann’s remuneration policy is to establish consistent remuneration structures in the Group.
-The compensation system is intended to ensure that remuneration is exclusively driven by the market, function and performance – and is therefore gender-neutral.
-Where explicit employment descriptions or compensation exist, these are likewise completely gender-neutral.
+The compensation system is intended to ensure that remuneration is exclusively driven by the market, function, and performance – and is therefore gender-neutral.
+Insofar as explicit job, function, and position descriptions or position endowments exist, these are also defined in a gender-neutral manner.
 Women and men in comparable markets, in comparable positions, and delivering a comparable performance have equal earning opportunities.

 GRI 405-1 Diversity of governance bodies and employees